the-pudding/aztec-gods/README.md

+# Data

+**3 steps**

+- Download the source file `src/data/gods/raw/light-db.tsv` from [https://docs.google.com/spreadsheets/d/19BskUgohmPi5cZPRRct9RLiSl3fSDXhwQAQcXtCoSNk/edit#gid=0](this Google Spreadsheet) (owned by Gwendal Uguen),
+- Run the script `src/data/gods/processing.R` to shape the data file and write the files `gods.json` and `relations.json` in `src/data/gods/tidy`.
+- `npm run make-layout` will finally create the data files actually used in the app. `nodes.json` and `links.json` contain all information about Gods and their relationships, plus layout coordinates, some calculated using d3-force.

 # Svelte Starter

 This [starter template](https://github.com/the-pudding/svelte-starter) aims for fast and easy web development speficially for data-driven and visual stories.
 It is an opinionated template built on top of [SvelteKit](https://kit.svelte.dev/).